 Did you know that if it’s your first time getting a lip filler injection, you’re more likely to

 and sore.
-This is why it’s a good idea to schedule your injections for the weekend, so that you don’t have to
+This is why it’s good to schedule your injections for the weekend, so you don’t have to

 Uneven Facial Swelling